Update regarding the Northern Ireland Stroke Conference 2021

 - Find out about the latest industry developments and innovations.

-- Showcase your work by providing an abstract for poster or oral presentation.
+- Showcase your work by providing an abstract for a poster or oral presentation.

 - Gain relevant accredited professional training.

 To hear the latest updates, sign up for our Professionals' Network.

 There are a number of sponsorship and exhibition opportunities available at the Northern Ireland Stroke Conference.
 Exhibiting at this event will offer a unique opportunity to meet with stroke specialists in one place, whilst raising your organisation's profile and generating new business opportunities.

 If you're interested in being part of a future event as an exhibitor or a sponsor, please call 02075 660300 and ask for the Corporate Partnerships team, or email email@example.com.

 See below for further details on the conference last year, or visit UK Stroke Forum for further details about how these conferences are organised.

 On Tuesday, 11 June 2019, over 200 healthcare professionals gathered together to learn the latest updates in stroke research and service development.